stelzinga/MF/MGT_99.Legend.md

 Some editors, like OneNote, Outlook mail, use some of Markdown features albeit it different: *italic* in Markdown will show *italic* entirely  in bold (and it will keep  the two '*' .

 ### Triple @
-A special convention is triple @ or '@@@'.
+A special convention in the MF is triple @ or '@@@'.
 This notation reflects that more information is still to be written but currently not available.
 The combo is easy to use in searches as no text uses a triple @.
 ________________________________________
 ## Note Reference
 Within notes a Note Reference a.k.a.
 Reference Indicator or [...] is used to provide more details or to refer to a source of data that holds more details.
 That source can be anything as long as the type and location of the data are clear.